iZettle/api-documentation/oauth-api/update-password-grant-to-assertion-grant/update-password-grant-to-assertion-grant.md

 ### Option 1: Create the API Key using a link

-1. In order to make it a easy as possible for the merchant to create the API key, the integrator can provide a deep link to the API key creation page with pre-populated fields:
+1. In order to make it as easy as possible for the merchant to create the API key, the integrator can provide a deep link to the API key creation page with pre-populated fields:

    ```
    https://my.zettle.com/apps/api-keys?name=<key-name>&scopes=<scopes>